Chapter one | 180 days

 “Try not to trip again,” he snickers, as I step away from his hold.
 As he was turning to walk away, I say in a sarcastic tone, “Oh!
 I’m sorry if I was close to breaking of one your precious nails.”

 He spins to face me.
 Amusement filled his expression.

 “Oh, don’t worry.
-I get my manicure done tomorrow, so it shouldn’t have been a problem if you did break them.”
-He spoke so seriously even I believed for a second.
+I get my manicure done tomorrow, so it shouldn’t have been a problem if you did break them,” he spoke in a way that would’ve made anyone believe him.
 But, the crooked smile gave away the joke.

 “I won’t be surprised.
 You look like you have a feminine side to you,” I say as I cross my arms in front of my chest, feeling proud of the comeback.

 “You’re calling me a girl?
 Me?”
 He inquires.
 “Oh, I don’t know.
 Am I calling you a girl?”
 I reply, staring right into his hypnotizing green eyes.
 A smile tugs at my lips and I take a few steps back from him, not wanting to smell the strong scent of the cologne coming this way.